grafana/writers-toolkit/docs/sources/writing-guide/markdown-guide/index.md

 | Cell one data | Cell two data |
 ```

-On the page, the preceding table displays as follows:
+When rendered, the preceding table displays as follows:

 | Heading one   | Heading two   |
 | ------------- | ------------- |